Vyral/lela-ashkarian/_posts/2021-06-08-the-state-of-the-ashkarianardis-team-in-2021.md

 {% include pullquote.html %}

 This year has been pretty busy as we reach the halfway point of 2021.
 We still have extremely low inventory and extremely high demand, which is keeping sellers active.
 Interest rates have stayed low, which is bringing even more buyers to the market.
-So far, we’ve closed 32 transactions for $21 million in volume this year.
+So far, we’ve closed 37 transactions for $32,409,000 in volume this year.

 We’ve also hired a transaction coordinator named Michelle Van Heus to assist us.
 We’re very excited to have her on our team to be able to give our clients even better service.
 She started in March and has been an extremely big help to our team.